Derrick-lkh/network-emulator/README.md

 ## Usage
 - Each node can send messages to other nodes in the same network directly.
 - Use broadcasting to send messages to all nodes in the same network.
+- ARP protocol is configured to allow updates to the ARP table whenever a new node joins the network.
 - The router facilitates communication between Network 0x1 and Network 0x2.
 - Use the VPN server and clients for secure communication between nodes.
+- To enable spoofing, set **spoof_flag=True** in the NodeInputHandler function parameter of the respective node file.
+- To enable sniffing, set **SNIFF=True** in the Node function parameter of the respective node file.
+- To enable ARP Poisoning, run **node_4.py**.
+- To enable the firewall, set **firewall_flag=True** in the NodeInputHandler function parameter of the respective node file.
+Additionally, choose your preferred mode by setting **FIREWALL=Mode.BLACKLIST** or **FIREWALL=Mode.WHITELIST** in the Node function parameter.